Brandon Lowe Preview, Player Props: Rays vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff ranks 13th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 8.9 K/9, which ranks 13th in the league.

-- The Yankees have the 13th-ranked team ERA across all league pitching staffs (4.06).
+- The Yankees have the 12th-ranked team ERA among all league pitching staffs (4.04).

-- Yankees pitchers combine to rank 21st in baseball in home runs given up (162 total, 1.3 per game).
+- Yankees pitchers combine to surrender 162 total home runs at a clip of 1.3 per game (to rank 20th in baseball).

+- Rodon (1-4 with a 6.27 ERA and 26 strikeouts in 33 2/3 innings pitched) gets the start for the Yankees, his eighth of the season.

-- In his most recent appearance on Sunday against the Boston Red Sox, the righty threw 5 2/3 innings, allowing two earned runs while surrendering four hits.
+- In his most recent time out on Tuesday, the lefty went six innings against the Washington Nationals, giving up one earned run while surrendering six hits.

-- In 26 games this season, the 27-year-old has put up an ERA of 4.68, with 8.9 strikeouts per nine innings.
-Opponents are batting .267 against him.
+- The 30-year-old has an ERA of 6.27, with 7.1 strikeouts per nine innings, in seven games this season.
+Opponents have a .238 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.